mncedisiHlonzi/Task-Management-App/ReadMe.md

 - Optimized database queries for fast performance.

 ## License
--This project is open-source and available under the MIT License.
+- This project is open-source and available under the **MIT License**.